Honiara Central Market: Waste and pollution

-The Honiara City Council is responsible for collecting waste from the market, which is composed for 94% of compostable organic waste, and is dumped at Honiara's dumpsite "Ranadi Landfill".
+The Honiara City Council is responsible for collecting waste from the market, which is composed of 94% compostable organic waste, and is dumped at Honiara's dumpsite "Ranadi Landfill".

 On 9 December 2015, imagery of un-emptied rubbish bins at the street-side of the market hit a major local newspaper.
 Such images of bad waste management were first published on the popular private Facebook group "Forum Solomon Islands International (FSII)", where they triggered wide public criticism of the failure of business houses and the Honiara City Council to keep the city tidied.

 In January 2016, the head of the Solomon Islands Indigenous Peoples Human Rights Advocacy Association (SIIPHRAA), Moses Ramo said that the condition of the Central Market is unacceptable, referring to a failed waste management.
 Moses Ramo also insinuated that the uncleanliness is negative for tourism.

 In March 2016, market vendors at the Central Market from at least five different provinces of Solomon Islands urged an immediate removal of the two shipwrecks at the market jetty, which have been lying there for multiple years.
 One of the shipwrecks (MV Yandina) is owned by businessman and former Minister Sir Thomas Koh Chan, the other one (MV Bikoi II) by Shortland Shipping Company.
 An individual had already pleaded for removal of the wreck "MV Bikoi II" in February 2016.

 The Honiara City Council also warns vendors not to use the natural (sea) water source at the market: